mircea-pavel-anton/pacman/README.md

   ```bash
   sudo xcode-select --install
   ```
-- Please install SFML 2.6 on your Mac as shown in [official macOS guide](https://www.sfml-dev.org/tutorials/2.6/start-osx.php).
+- Please install SFML 2.5 on your Mac as shown in [official macOS guide](https://www.sfml-dev.org/tutorials/2.6/start-osx.php).

 ### For Linux

-- Use your OS package manager to download SFML 2.5 or newer.
+- Use your OS package manager (`apt-get` or `yum`) to install SFML 2.5 or newer.
-- Alternatively, it's recommended to build SFML from source, see official docs.
+- Alternatively, you may build SFML from source, see [official docs SFML](https://www.sfml-dev.org/tutorials/2.6/start-linux.php).

-## Building
+## Building Instructions

 - Please see [BUILDING.md](BUILDING.md) for build instructions.